virtual-labs/exp-binary-input-channels-iiith/experiment/theory.md

 p_{Y|X}(y|x)=\frac{1}{\sqrt{\pi N_0}}e^{\frac{-(y-x)^2}{N_0}}, \forall x,y \in \mathbb{R}.
 $$

+INCLUDE FIGURES HERE FOR TRANSITIONS-BASED DEPICTION OF BINARY ERASURE AND SYMMETRIC CHANNEl.
+FOR GAUSSIAN CHANNEL DRAW A BLOCK DIAGRAM WHICH SHOWS INPUT BEING X to an 'adder (circle with plus)' symbol which adds Z from down and X from the left, to give Y in the right, with Y=X+Z.

 ## The Memoryless Property of the Channels

 We assume that the three channels we have considered in this virtual lab have the *memoryless* property and exist *without feedback*.
 To be precise, if we transmit a $n$-length sequence of bits denoted by $(x_1,\ldots,x_n)$ through any of these channels, the output is a sequence of bits $(y_1,\ldots,y_n)$, with probability as follows.